 I really enjoyed English Language.
 I enjoyed the topics I studied and once upon a time was set on doing Linguistics at university before I settled on politics.
 My favourite topics were language and gender, political language and spoken language in terms of accent and dialect.
 One part of the first exam is called “writing about a topical issue” in which you’re given a statement such as “Technology is ruining the English Language” and you have to write an opinion piece, a magazine article, a blog post (oh the irony) or a speech to name a few to either specialist or non specialist audiences.
 I really enjoyed this part of the exam as it was something completely different to all of the analysing I had to do for other questions in the two exams.

 However, the one downside of English Language was my first year teacher who really knocked my mental health numerous amounts of times.
 Granted, he’s a lot better now but at the time I thought “how am I meant to survive this?”
 By contrast, my second year teachers were lovely.
 Yes, I preferred one to the other but both of them were extremely easy to talk to and I got along so well with them.

 Second year sociology was definitely a lot better than first year.
 The topics were more interesting to me (Crime and deviance and the media) and the structure of the course in second year definitely suited me.
-Although Education and Family are interesting, as you get towards the end of those topics, you end up looking at social and educational policies which are so dry even my teachers were like, “Ew.”
+Although Education and Family are interesting, as you get towards the end of those topics, you end up looking at social and educational policies and they’re quite dry.